Volneirj/adventurers-guild/README.md

 - To the game content testing, have been sent for a few people to test it and taken in consideration feedbacks and implemented on the game, bellow the most relevant information.

 - User 1 feedback:
-  1. When finish the battle, it go back to the main screen, would be nice to have an option to keep inside the dungeon.
+  1. When finish the battle, it go back to the main screen, would be nice to have an option to continue the dungeon.
     * Feature added.
   ![Feedback restart dungeon](docs/readme_images/continue-dungeon.jpg)
   2. Goblin can be killed infinity times and so you can take infinity Health potion and kill the bigger monsters easily.